getify/You-Dont-Know-JS/scope-closures/ch4.md

     })();
     ```

-    As shown, the `moduleOne` and `moduleTwo` local variables inside the `outerScope()` function scope are declared so that these modules can access each other for their cooperation.
+    As shown, the `moduleOne` and `moduleTwo` local variables inside the `wrappingOuterScope()` function scope are declared so that these modules can access each other for their cooperation.

-    While the scope of `outerScope()` is a function and not the full environment global scope, it does act as a sort of "application-wide scope", a bucket where all the top-level identifiers can be stored, even if not in the real global scope.
-So it's kind of like a stand-in for the global scope in that respect.
+    While the scope of `wrappingOuterScope()` is a function and not the full environment global scope, it does act as a sort of "application-wide scope", a bucket where all the top-level identifiers can be stored, though not in the real global scope.
+It's kind of like a stand-in for the global scope in that respect.

-3. Whether a bundler is used for an application, or whether the (non-ES module) files are simply loaded in the browser individually (via `<script>` tags or other dynamic JS loading), if there is no single surrounding scope encompassing all these pieces, the **global scope** is the only way for them to cooperate with each other.
+3. Whether a bundler tool is used for an application, or whether the (non-ES module) files are simply loaded in the browser individually (via `<script>` tags or other dynamic JS resource loading), if there is no single surrounding scope encompassing all these pieces, the **global scope** is the only way for them to cooperate with each other.

     A bundled file of this sort often looks something like this: